smithijk/vcf_fdw_postgresql/README.md

 Basic Usage
 ============

-Query below retrieves SNPs info and genotypes for all samples in the vcf files for the SNPs within the specified region.
+The query below retrieves info and genotypes for all samples in the vcf files for the SNPs within the specified region.

 ```sql
 SELECT * FROM vcfinfo WHERE chrom = '8' AND begin = '100000' AND stop = '175000'
 AND directory = '/path/to/vcf/files/*gz';
 ```

-Query below retrieves SNPs info and genotypes only for samples "sample1" and "sample2"
+The query below retrieves info and genotypes only for samples "sample1" and "sample2"

 ```sql
 SELECT * FROM vcfinfo WHERE chrom = '8' AND begin = '100000' AND stop = '175000'
   AND sample in ('sample1', 'sample2') AND directory = '/path/to/vcf/files/*gz';
 ```

-Query below retrieves sampleids included in the vcf files.
+The query below retrieves sampleids included in the vcf files.

 ```sql